 The rapid movement of people, goods and capital over recent years has opened up new opportunities for organised crime.
 In a globalised world drugs, arms, hazardous waste, protected species and the financial proceeds of crime flow rapidly across countries and continents.
 The authority of law enforcement and judicial authorities comes to a halt at national borders.
 The Cocaine Route Programme (CRP) presents a concerted effort by the European Union and its partners to staunch the flow of illicit goods and facilitate communication and cooperation of criminal investigators and prosecutors.
-Since 2009, the EU has committed almost €50 million to the programme in over 40 countries through the Instrument contributing to Peace and Stability.
-Its current focus is on transnational organised crime and drug trafficking in Latin America, the Caribbean, Africa, essentially West Africa, and Europe.
+Since 2009, the EU has committed over €50 million to the programme in over 40 countries through the Instrument contributing to Peace and Stability.
+Its current focus is on transnational organised crime and drug trafficking in Latin America, the Caribbean, Africa to Europe.

 The Cocaine Route Programme addresses the challenge of a fragmented law enforcement approach along the trafficking route by promoting regional and trans-regional cooperation.
 The programme also seeks to build the capacity of law enforcement agencies and judicial bodies addressing cocaine trafficking and related criminal activity such as money laundering and the trafficking of precursor chemicals.

-The programme consists of 8 projects designed to promote the interception of drugs, support anti-money laundering activities and improve the exchange of information, analysis and intelligence, as well as criminal investigations and criminal justice cooperation.
+The programme has supported 9 different projects designed to promote the interception of drugs, support anti-money laundering activities, improve the exchange of information, analysis and intelligence, as well as criminal investigations and criminal justice cooperation.

 Cocaine Route Programme Monitoring and Support

 In 2011 the Cocaine Route Programme Monitoring and Support (CORMS) project was established to increase the synergies between all the components of the CRP as well as to improve coordination with other initiatives carried out by the European Union in the fight against organised crime and drug trafficking.
 From 2014, the Royal United Services Institute (RUSI) is managing this component of the Cocaine Route Programme.